paulorenato/coursera-getting-and-cleaning-data/CodeBook.md

 * LAYING

 **Averaged Variables**
 The 66 variables that were measured with the accelerometer averaged for the group defined in each row.
-A prefix of **t** means a time domain measurement whereas a prefix of **f** denotes a frequency domain measurement.
-For details on the definition of each varaible, please refer to the study website at:  http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones.
+A prefix of **t** means a time domain measurement whereas a prefix of **f** corresponds to a frequency domain measurement.
+For details on the definition of each variable, please refer to the study website at:  http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones.

 ## End